 - 1. Either call for assistance to provide First Aid or direct the patron to the Lifeguard who is not on stand. - 2.
 If alone, clear the pool and provide First Aid treatment to the patron.
-First Aid kits are located next to the lifeguard stand.

-\\NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a supervisor for logging the event.
+First Aid kits are located on the crash cart on the pool deck, or in the aquatics office. \\NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a supervisor for logging the event.